-North Austin offers scenic views and close proximity to downtown and the University of Austin.
+North Austin offers scenic views and proximity to downtown and the University of Austin.
 Looking for the trendiest and hippiest region in Austin?
 South Austin has everything you’re looking for from funky homes, quirky shops, and urban landscapes.
 The area is also home to Zilker Park where large music festivals are held and the 3-acre Barton Springs Pool, a popular recreational outdoor swimming pool in the south.

 For an older section of the city, you’ll find historic homes, established neighborhoods, and diverse communities in East Austin.
-More amazing natural scenery, top-notch schools can also be found in West Austin which is also one of the highly desirable neighborhoods to live in.
+More amazing natural scenery, and top-notch schools can also be found in West Austin which is also one of the highly desirable neighborhoods to live in.
 Austin is a place for everyone.

 Finding an Austin Neighborhood to Relocate To